 - In 300 words or less, provide a description or abstract of your project.
 Please include information about the significance of this research to a broader audience and the specific methods you will use to carry out the research.
 Note that the Honors Council consists of representatives from a variety of disciplines.
 Please take care to provide a project description that can be understood by a broad audience.

 - In 300 words or less, tell us why your project should be funded by the Honors Council.
-Explain how your research would be enriched by the award, and what the award would support you to do (i.e., purchase research supplies, travel to present or execute research, etc.).
+Explain how your research would be enriched by the award, and what the award would support you to do (i.e.travel to present or execute research, provide funding for dedicated research time, etc.).

 - If you request a research travel award, include the details of your travel plan.
 Requests for travel to participate in a conference are welcome, but travel should relate to the current semester.

 - Examination fees are not regarded as an eligible expense.

 - If you are requesting funds to allow you to have dedicated research time, please address in detail the ways in which your research and experience at Illinois will be enriched by the award.

 - No matter how your funds would be spent, please clearly indicate the following:

 - any other funding you may be receiving,